sathyanarayanat/RISCV-MYTH/README.md

 #### Combinational circuits

--A combinational circuit is a type of digital circuit in which the output depends only on the current inputs and not on any past inputs.
+- A combinational circuit is a type of digital circuit in which the output depends only on the current inputs and not on any past inputs.
 Basic logic gates such as not gate, or gate , and gate, etc. are examples of combinational cirtuit.

 Here we have a TL-verilog example of a not gate

 ![Not gate TL verilog](images/d3_sc_2.png)

--Next we use vectors using TL-verilog .
+- Next we use vectors using TL-verilog .
 Below is an example .

 ![Vectors TL verilog](images/d3_sc_3.png)

--Implementation of a multiple bit MUX using TL-verilog in makerchip platform.
+- Implementation of a multiple bit MUX using TL-verilog in makerchip platform.

 ![Vectors TL verilog](images/d3_sc_4.png)

--Combinational calculator implementation.
+- Combinational calculator implementation.

 ![calculator TL verilog](images/d3_sc_5.png)